 How to serve the plastic chutneys?

-Bengali plastic chutneys are part of a Bengali meal.
-It is served almost at the end of meal along with fried papad.
+Bengali plastic chutneys are integral part of a Bengali meal.
+We serve it almost at the end of meal along with fried papad.
 You can also enjoy them just like that with papad.

 Can I store the plastic chutney?
 If yes, then how long?